 Solo travel is officially hip.
-Google searches for ‘solo travel’ and ‘travel alone’ are on the rise, travel companies are building products to accommodate people travelling on their own, and it’s set to be one of the top 10 travel trends for 2018.
+Google searches for ‘solo travel’ and ‘travel alone’ are on the rise, travel companies are building products to accommodate people travelling on their own, and it’s set to be one of the top travel trends of the year.
 The Pinterest Travel Trend Report for 2018 notes an extraordinary rise in interest in solo adventures, a good chunk of which comes from baby boomers ready for some “me” time.

 Whether a solo trip is by choice or by circumstance, the key is to look at the positives – the main one being that you can (within reason and budget) do exactly what you like.
 You have total freedom to make your own decisions, set your own schedule and do whatever brings you joy.

 All of the usual travel rules still apply – they are universal.
 The tips that follow, however, cover the things that are especially relevant for solo travellers:

 Don’t just think about where you want to go, but what you want to do when you get there.
 For example, it’s not just about saying “I want to go to Spain”.
 Are you looking for a walking trip along the Carmino de Santiago, staying in rustic digs along the way?
 A beach holiday on the island of Mallorca?
 Or is a luxe hotel and cooking classes in Barcelona more your scene?
 Be specific and refine your search from there.
 Make like a boy scout and be prepared, people!
 We have one word for you: Google.